 Food and beverage revenue increased \$58.0 million to \$117.0 million for the year ended December 31, 2022, from \$59.0 million for the year ended December 31, 2021.
 The increase was the result of a \$56.2 million increase in food and beverage revenue attributable to the comparable properties and a \$1.9 million increase in food and beverage revenue attributable to the non-comparable properties.
-The increase in food and beverage revenue attributable to the comparable properties was primarily due to an increase in banquet and catering revenues from group business and the reopening of certain food and beverage outlets.
+The increase in food and beverage revenue attributable to the non-comparable properties.
+The increase in food and beverage revenue attributable to the non-comparable properties in food and beverage revenue attributable to the comparable properties was primarily due to an increase in banquet and catering revenues from group business and the reopening of certain food and beverage outlets.